Last Updated on June 26, 2025 by George Pavlopoulos

 How much does it cost to start a blog: things to consider at a later stage

-You don’t need any of the things mentioned in this section if you are just starting as a blogger.
+You don’t need any of the items mentioned in this section if you’re starting as a blogger.
 In fact, you might also not need them at a later stage.
-The reason I write these things here is a) to give you an idea of what might appear as an expense down the road and b) to consider them only if you really need one straight ahead.
+The reason I write these things here is a) to give you an idea of what might appear as an expense down the road, and b) to consider them only if you really need one straight away.
 Although the latter seems highly unlikely for beginner bloggers, you are the only one who knows the tools you need.

 1) Pro versions of WordPress plugins